cataniamatt/mongodb-docker/README.md

 * Named volume
     * Similar to anonymous volumes but can be given a name so that they can be      referred to by multiple containers.
     * Syntax: volume_name:/path/in/container

+If a named volume is used, the volume should be created at the services level as can be seen in the sample "docker_compose.yml" file above.

 Start an interactive shell for the mongodb container using the following command: docker exec -it container_name bash